getpelican/pelican-plugins/gallery/README.md

 ##How to Use

 1. Group images into folders, with each folder representing an album.
-2. Place all album folders within a folder named gallery, which resides within the images folder.
+2. Place all album folders within a folder, which should reside under content.

-		./content/images/gallery/album_name
+3. Insert `GALLERY_PATH` to your `pelicanconf.py` and set a path to that folder.
+By default it is `images/gallery`.

+		./content/images/gallery/{your albums}

 ###Articles